MongrelArchitect/rock-paper-scissors/README.md

 # rock-paper-scissors
-The classic schoolyard hand game.
-Will use just the console for now, a GUI will eventually be created.
+The classic schoolyard hand game with basic user interface.
+Play against the computer, first to five wins the game!